Lean Sigma Black Belt Special Purpose Award

 Application Closing Date:

-A demonstration of several years work experience in a technical role in manufacturing or a service industry is required.
-A grounding in six sigma principles is desirable.
+A demonstration of several years' work experience in a technical role in manufacturing or a service industry is required.
+A grounding in Lean or Lean Sigma principles is desirable.

 Mechanical, Biomedical & Manufacturing Eng

 CAMMS has many years of experience in working with organisations to help them make improvements using Lean Sigma techniques that have resulted in millions of euros in savings.
 CAMMS engagement model works on the basis of helping organisations to Realise – React - Revise,